mangelats/buffers/README.md

 let mut example_vector: Vector<u32, ExampleBuffer<_>> = Vector::new()
 ```

-Unfortunately you have to add the generic type (`T` in this example) to every
-single buffer.
-Usually you can elide them with underscore (`_`) if you specify
-the first one.

 ## The model
 Currently when using collections the collection is the responsible for managing